appcues/data-uploader/README.md

 A command-line tool for uploading CSVs of user profile data to the Appcues API (https://api.appcues.com/).

+## Requirements

-Written in Ruby, with zero dependencies.
+Appcues Data Uploader is written in Ruby, with zero dependencies.
+Requires Ruby 2.0 or above (standard on OS X and most Unix).

+This software is designed for use at the command line, i.e., from Terminal.app (OS X), Gnome-terminal or Xterm (Unix), or similar.

 ## How It Works